jake2323livecom/mod_3_practical/README.md

     * The `template` module should generate the `base.j2` template.

-    * Each destination filename should contain the respective device's hostname and end with a `.cfg` file extension.
+    * Each generated file's name should contain the respective device's hostname and end with a `.cfg` file extension.
 For example: `PRACTICAL-RED-ROUTER.cfg`.

-    * Set an option for this task that tells the playbook to continue running even if the task fails.
+    * Configure an option for this task that tells the playbook to continue running even if the task fails.

 4. Use the `ios_config` module to send the templated configs to the target devices: